 C. What is the need for robots.txt file?

-Irrespective of the size of your website, having a robot’s txt file is a good to have thing.
+Irrespective of the size of your website, having a robot’s txt file is a good to have thing for your SEO.

 This file becomes crucial as your website grows in size and you need more control over the ways search engines are crawling your pages.